Titer Tests: An Alternative to Annual Vaccinations?

 By now you know the importance of vaccinesopens in a new tab (for pets and humans!).
 They protect your dog from diseases like canine parvovirus, canine distemper virus, rabies, and more.
 That’s why you mindfully take your new pup in for their puppy shotsopens in a new tab and routinely bring them back to the vet for a booster when that reminder postcard arrives.

-Most experts agree that vaccines are critical for the overall health and wellness of dogs (and cats).
+Most experts agree that vaccines are critical for the overall health and wellness of dogs (and catsopens in a new tab).
 But many also agree that giving vaccination shots for dogs yearly when they aren’t needed exposes animals to unnecessary hazards.

 opens in a new tabThat’s where a titer test for dogs comes in.
 Titer testing pets can ensure protection from infectious diseases while minimizing over-vaccination side effects.
 Keep reading to learn what exactly the titer blood test for dogs is — and whether or not it’s right for your dog.